BlueBrain/Brayns/python/doc/source/examples_snapshot.rst

 -----

-By default, Brayns scene is empty, that is why we need to add a light to be able to see the models we want to render.
+By default, Brayns scene is empty, that is why we need to add a light to be able to see what we render.

 .. code-block:: python